 The Engine Warning Light in the Driving Theory Test

-Are you preparing to take your driving theory test?
+Are you a learner driver preparing to take your driving theory test?
 If so, it’s worth knowing about dashboard warning lights.
 Some questions in the test ask you to consider what you’d do if you saw certain warning lights come on while driving.

 For example, you might get this question: